 Are you looking for training for you or your team on product safety and liability, including the latest best practices and standards updates?

-Each spring, the University of Wisconsin offers a professional development course on on-product warnings and instructions.
-This year’s event, “Using Warnings and Instructions to Increase Safety and Reduce Liability,” is not-to-be-missed.
+Each summer, the University of Wisconsin offers a professional development course on on-product warnings and instructions.
+This year’s event, “Using Warnings and Instructions to Increase Safety and Reduce Liability,” is coming up next month and is not-to-be-missed.
 It’s designed especially for engineers, technical writers, product safety specialists, insurance groups and others responsible for creating or reviewing warnings and instructions.

 Clarion Safety’s director of standards compliance, Angela Lambert, will be one of this year’s presenters, with an in-depth session on understanding key standards for safety labels and signs in the U.S. and internationally (focusing on ANSI Z535, ISO 3864-2 and the EU Machinery Directive), label content elements and label material/durability requirements.
 A full scope of Angela’s course is detailed below: